xenago/libnss_shim/README.md

 default.
 Ensure that this file, the commands defined inside it, and any other related resources remain inaccessible to other users, or the system may be vulnerable to privilege escalation attacks.

+It is recommended to pass data (like `<$name>`) using environment variables rather than arguments, except for testing purposes.
+Environment variables are generally private, whereas commands/launch args are not.

 Commands are not passed through a shell for execution.
-Although it is certainly possible to run software like `bash` with `libnss_shim`, using a shell is not recommended as this comes at the risk of command injection.
-If a shell is used despite this, then codes used to pass data (like `<$name>`) are recommended to be set using environment variables rather than arguments.
+Although it is possible to run software like `bash` with `libnss_shim`, using a shell is not recommended as this comes with additional risks such as command injection.

 ## Useful resources